 Industrial output, currency inflation, employment, consumer spending, construction spending and trade balances are all crucial components of any nation's economy.
-The seven indicators listed above formally address these topics, and when taken in total, provide a picture of the Canada's economic health.
+The indicators listed above formally address these topics, and when taken in total, provide a picture of the Canada's economic health.

 FXCM Research Team consists of a number of FXCM's Market and Product Specialists.